Navigating IRS Disputes: Essential Steps

 - Negotiation: Negotiation with the IRS may lead to a solution without escalating the issue further.

 - IRS Taxpayer Advocate.
-The Advocate is also sometimes a great way to get help when nothing else has worked.
+The Advocate is also a great way to get help when nothing else has worked.

 Proactive Communication is Key